-Today you'll see a bit of the experimental side of CS.
+In this lab, you'll see a bit of the experimental side of CS; in particular, measuring empirically the amount of time taken by different algorithms and data structures.
 But first...

 A reminder/announcement about logging in

 We generally prefer for students who are compiling and running things to not log in directly to torvalds.
 This is because programs can sometimes consume a lot of resources (processor power, I/O, etc), and since torvalds is the server, this affects everyone.